Software Packages Management

 Sofware Packages

-It is important to know that Torizon Platform Services works with different types of packages:
+It is important to know that Torizon Cloud is capable of updating different components, managing specific types of packages for each one:

 - Application Packages: every software that is needed by your application, including libraries and other services, packaged in one or multiple containers.